 - 1. MCO's care coordination staffing, including the number of staff by role, qualifications, and physical location; - 2.
 Training topics and frequency of training provided to MCO care coordination staff; - 3.
-MCO's risk stratification framework, including the criteria and threshold for each tier; - 4.
+MCO's risk stratification framework, including the criteria and threshold for identification and assignment of enrollees to each tier, and the process for adjusting risk tier when an enrollee's needs change; - 4.
 Assignment of MCO care coordination staff, including caseloads by risk stratification and assignment methodology; - 5.
-MCO's requirements related to required periodic EPSDT schedules; - 6.
-MCO's roles and responsibilities to support Care Coordination Entities (CCEs) in providing care coordination to the MCO's enrollee and ensuring the enrollees' needs are met; - 7.
-MCO's roles and responsibilities for performing care coordination activities when the MCO is exclusively providing care coordination to enrollees; - 8.
-How the MCO will notify enrollees of care coordination assignment; - 9.
-MCO's data and information systems and how they will be used to support MCO's responsibilities for care coordination regardless of which entities are providing care coordination; - 10.
-MCO's process for the electronic exchange of enrollee health information with its providers, contractors, and other MCOs, including at a minimum, details on the MCO's implementation of and compliance with the standards set forth by 45 CFR parts § 170.205 and § 170.213; and - 11.
-How the MCO will monitor the care coordination program for individual and systemic improvements.
+Processes to structure the care management system to serve the complex physical health and behavioral health needs of enrollees; - 6.
+Strategies to address social determinants of health (SDoH) and racial and ethnic disparities in healthcare; - 7.
+MCO's requirements related to required periodic EPSDT schedules; - 8.
+MCO's roles and responsibilities to support Care Coordination Entities (CCEs) in providing care coordination to the MCO's enrollee and ensuring the enrollees' needs are met; - 9.
+MCO's roles and responsibilities for performing care coordination activities when the MCO is exclusively providing care coordination to enrollees; - 10.
+How the MCO will notify enrollees of care coordination assignment;

+- 11. MCO's data and information systems and how they will be used to support MCO's responsibilities for care coordination regardless of which entities are providing care coordination; - 12.
+MCO's process for the electronic exchange of enrollee health information with its providers, contractors, and other MCOs, including at a minimum, details on the MCO's implementation of and compliance with the standards set forth by 45 CFR parts § 170.205 and § 170.213; and - 13.
+How the MCO will monitor the care coordination program for individual and systemic improvements, including a process for management-level monitoring and evaluation of care managers in establishing relationships with enrollees, including but not limited to, statistics collected and frequency of collection.